its5Q/codename-rvc-fork-4/README.md

 - New logging mechanism for losses: Average loss per epoch logged as the standard loss, <br/>and rolling average loss over 50 steps to evaluate general trends and the model's performance over time.

-- From-ui quick tweaks; lr for g/d, scheduler, linear warmup etc.
+- From-ui quick tweaks; lr for g/d, schedulers, linear warmup etc.